Connecting Qualtrics to Tufts Systems

 Authenticator has a lock icon next to it

-5. This Authenticator box is the Tufts login screen.
-Move it to the place in the survey you'd like it to be by clicking Move and dragging the box.
+6. Move the authenticator to the place in the survey you'd like it to be by clicking Move and dragging the box.
+As you're dragging, a green bar will appear to preview where the Authenticator will move to.

 • Move is at the bottom of the box